EliaSharifi/Price_comparison_extension/docs/v1-coles-support.md

-# V2 – AI-Based Product Matching
+# V1 – Added Coles Price Extraction

-**Goal:** Use AI (Claude via Cursor) to match the same product across Woolworths and Coles.

-**Learned:**
-- Prompt engineering for Claude to select the closest match
+**Goal:** Extract prices from Coles in addition to Woolworths.

+**New learnings:**
+- DOM parsing for a different website structure
+- Handling multiple product page formats
-- Feeding candidate products to Claude
+- Starting to think about cross-site comparison
-- Returning match confidence scores
-- Incrementally building features